destroyer-art/banking-app/README.md

 There are detailed informations about each service:

-Check README.MD file inside the specific(database/mssql-server, database/postgres-pgadmin) folders
+Check README.MD file inside the specific folders(database/mssql-server, database/postgres-pgadmin)